blu3h0rn/ai4i-sg-hdb-resale/README.md

 # Instructions/Guide

-## Ways to get these resources on your own local machine:
+## Ways to get these resources on your own local machine

 1. Simply click on the `Clone or download` button and `Download ZIP`
     + After downloading, simply extract contents to desired directory, possibly your desktop